opentripplanner/OpenTripPlanner/docs/Configuration.md

 }
 ```

+The second way is to precompute these geoid difference values at a more granular level and store
+all elevations internally relative to the geoid (sea level).
+Elevations returned in the API
+responses will then not need to be adjusted to match end users' intuitive understanding of elevation.
-The second way is to precompute these geoid difference values at a more granular level and include them when calculating elevations for each sampled point along each street edge.
-In order to speed up calculations, the geoid difference values are calculated and cached using only 2 significant digits of GPS coordinates.
-This is more than enough detail for most regions of the world and should result in less than one meter of difference in areas that have large changes in geoid difference values.
+In order to speed up calculations, these geoid difference values are calculated and cached using only
+2 significant digits of GPS coordinates.
+This is more than enough detail for most regions of the
+world and should result in less than one meter of vertical error even in areas that have the largest
+ geoid irregularities.
 To enable this, include the following in the `build-config.json` file:

 ```JSON
 // build-config.json